 History of Sewing Machine

 The first steam-powered sewing machines were invented in England in the 18th century.
-The first sewing machines that were powered by steam engines were invented in the 19th century.
+The first sewing machines powered by steam engines were invented in the 19th century.
 Moreover, the first sewing machine powered by steam was invented in Germany in 1848.

-Sewing machines are used for stitching, sewing, embroidery, and sewing designs.
+Sewing machines are used for stitching, embroidery, and sewing designs.
 The first sewing machines were hand-operated and manually guided.
 Foot pedals also powered them.

 Nowadays, sewing machines are powered by electricity, and some by batteries.
 Some sewing machines can be connected to a computer and used as a programmable sewing machine.